06 December 2021

 Do I still need to be careful after my COVID-19 vaccine?

 Yes.
-You should continue to follow government guidance, even after you’ve had the vaccine.
+You should continue to follow government guidance and the advice of your medical team, even after you’ve had the vaccine.

-We also don’t fully understand whether the vaccines stop people carrying and passing on the virus.
-So until we know more from research, it’s important to continue following government guidance, even after you’ve had the vaccine.
+We also don’t fully understand whether the vaccines stop people carrying and passing on the virus to other people.
+So it’s important to continue following government guidance, even after you’ve had the vaccine.

 Find out more about the latest guidance for men with prostate cancer.